luomus/species-challenge/README.md

-# 100 Species Challenge Web Service
+# 100 Species Challenge Web App

-A web app designed for organizing and participating in wildlife observation challenges, specifically targeting the identification of 100 species.
-In these challenges, participants aim to observe a hundred different species of plants, fungi, or insects over the course of a year.
+The 100 Species Challenge web app is designed to facilitate wildlife observation challenges, specifically focused on observing 100 species.
+These challenges, open to the general public, encourage participants to observe and document 100 different species of plants, fungi, or insects over the course of a year.

-Backend application built with Flask.
-Database on MariaDB.
-Depends on FinBIF Laji-auth authentication service (Laji.fi).
-Funded by [Kone Foundation, 2023](https://koneensaatio.fi/en/grants-and-residencies/sata-lajia-haaste-2/).
+The app allows administrators to create and manage multiple challenges, and users can participate in one or more challenges simultaneously.
+Participants can enter their name or nickname, location, and observed species with dates.
+The app tracks progress, showing who has completed the challenge, along with an aggregated list of all observed species.
+Users can also compare their personal observations against the total species recorded in each challenge.

+The backend is built using Flask, with MariaDB as the database, and is designed to run on the Rahti 2 OpenShift environment provided by CSC.
+User authentication is handled through the FinBIF Laji-auth service (Laji.fi).

+The 100 Species Challenge (100 lajia -haaste) project is funded by [Kone Foundation, 2023](https://koneensaatio.fi/en/grants-and-residencies/sata-lajia-haaste-2/).
+The live production version is available at https://100lajia.luomus.fi

 ![alt text](./app/static/screencapture.png)